bbfrederick/picachooser/INSTALL.rst

 Usage
 -----
-Run grader to look at a series of timecourses and assign them a rating:
+Run PICAchooser to look at a series of timecourses and assign them a rating:
 ::

     tidepool